-For more details see [4] and further references therein.
-In the above formula, it is assumed that only one energy level (n) is occupied.
-If we have zero-temperature Fermi occupation, then we have to sum over all the occupied levels.
-The Kubo formula incorporates a parameter Γ that reflects either the non-adiabaticity of the driving or the environmentally induced 'memory loss' due to decoherence.
-For a strictly isolated system in the strict adiabatic limit, we have $\Gamma = 0$.
+For more details see Ref.[4] and further references therein.
+In the above formula it is assumed that only one energy level (n) is occupied.
+If we have zero temperature Fermi occupation, then we have to sum over all the occupied levels.
+The Kubo formula incorporates a parameter Γ that reflects either the non-adiabaticity of the driving, or environmentally induced "memory loss" due to decoherence.
+For a strictly isolated system in the strict adiabatic limit we have $\Gamma = 0$.
 Then we identify G as an element of Berry's field B, as explained in the introduction.
 The effect of Γ on B will be discussed below.

 We would like to see how the classical result can emerge in some limit from the above quantum expression.
 It turns out that this does not require a detailed calculation.
 We can use some topological properties of B in order to figure out the answer!
-The main observations that we further explain below are as follows:
+The main observations that we further explain below are:

-- (1) \boldsymbol{B} is divergenceless with the exception of Dirac monopoles. - (2) The monopoles are arranged in \vec{X} space as vertical chains. - (3) The far field of \boldsymbol{B} is like a two-dimensional electrostatic problem. - (4) Only non-compensated chains give net contribution.
+- (1) The B is divergence-less with the exception of Dirac monopoles - (2) The monopoles are arranged in \vec{X} space as vertical chains - (3) The far field of B is like a two-dimensional electrostatic problem - (4) Only non-compensated chains give net contribution

-As long as the occupied level n does not have a degeneracy with a nearby level, B is finite and divergenceless.
+As long as the occupied level n does not have a degeneracy with a nearby level, B is finite and divergence-less.
 Only at degeneracies can it become singular.
 It can be argued that these singularities must have their charge quantized in units of $\hbar/2$ else the Berry phase would be ill defined.
 We have defined $X_3 = \Phi$ as the Aharonov-Bohm flux through the ring.
 This means that if we change X_3 by $2\pi\hbar/e$ then by gauge invariance we have another degeneracy.
-This means that the Dirac monopoles are arranged as vertical chains and that the average charge per unit length is $e/(4\pi)$.
-Thus, the far field of a Dirac chain is as in a two-dimensional electrostatic problem.
-If we calculate the line integral of equation (1), then we get, within the framework of the far field approximation, Q = 1.
-Thus, we conclude that if we have several Dirac chains of the same 'sign', then Q simply counts how many are encircled.
+This means that the Dirac monopoles are arranged as vertical chains, and that the average charge per unit length is $e/(4\pi)$.
+Thus the far field of a Dirac chain is as in a two dimensional electrostatic problem.
+If we calculate the line integral of Eq.(1) then we get, within the framework of the far field approximation, Q = 1.
+Thus we conclude that if we have several Dirac chains of the same "sign", then Q simply counts how many are encircled.

-We have to note that if we have Fermi occupation then the net contribution comes only from degeneracies of the last occupied level with the first unoccupied level.
-This is what we meant above (item (4)) by 'non-compensated'.
-In order to avoid misunderstanding of the 'compensation' issue, let us discuss in some more detail what happens if two neighbouring levels n and m are occupied.
+We have to notice that if we have Fermi occupation, then the net contribution comes only from degeneracies of the last occupied level with the first unoccupied level.
+This is what we meant above (item 4) by "non-compensated".
+In order to avoid misunderstanding of the "compensation" issue let us discuss with some more details what happens if two neighboring levels n and m are occupied.
 With the level n we associate a field $B^{(n)}$, while with m we associate a field $B^{(m)}$.
-In general, $B^{(m)} \neq -B^{(n)}$.
-If we are near a degeneracy, then we may say that $B^{(n)}$ emerges from a Dirac chain which is associated with level n, while $B^{(m)}$ emerges from a Dirac chain which is associated with level m.
-By inspection of equation (33), taking into account that $\text{Im}[\mathcal{I}{nm}] = -\text{Im}[\mathcal{I}{mn}]$, we realize that the two Dirac chains have opposite charge.
+In general $B^{(m)} \neq -B^{(n)}$.
+If we are near a degeneracy than we may say that $B^{(n)}$ emerges from a Dirac chain which is associated with level n, while $B^{(m)}$ emerges from a Dirac chain which is associated with level m.
+By inspection of Eq.(33), taking into account that $\text{Im}[\mathcal{I}{nm}] = -\text{Im}[\mathcal{I}{mn}]$, we realize that the two Dirac chains have opposite charge.
 Their corresponding fields do not cancel each other, but the total field is no longer singular, implying that the net charge is zero.